-Most shelters currently hold dogs and cats much longer than the prescribed four to six days anyhow, and even if the Hayden law is repealed in whole or in part, shelters would most certainly not be REQUIRED to kill in three days.
+Most shelters hold dogs and cats much longer than the prescribed four to six days as it is now, and even if the Hayden law is repealed in whole or in part, shelters would most certainly not be REQUIRED to kill in three days.
 They can continue with their current best practices and techniques.
-Adoptions and numbers of pets sent out to rescues are at an all-time high.
+Adoptions and pets sent out to rescues are at an all-time high.
 No one wants to kill, we hear from the shelters.

-Los Angeles County holds animals for an average of eleven days, and the City of Los Angeles holds them for an average of nine days.
+According to our shelter managers, Los Angeles County holds animals an average of 11 days, and the City of Los Angeles holds them for an average of nine days.
 Well beyond any state legal requirement.
-Since there has been no state reimbursement since 2009, there will be no real substantive change in conditions with a repeal of the reimbursement mandate.
+Since there has been no state reimbursement since 2009, there will be no real substantive change in conditions even if the reimbursement provision is repealed.
 The law will just be altered to reflect the reality of the state’s inability to fund local shelters.

-• Raise the limit on the number of dogs someone can own.
-Why is "3" a magic number – especially if they’re small?
+• Raise the limit number of dogs someone is allowed to own.
+Why is 3 a magic number – especially if they’re small?

 • Stop raiding places where the dogs are fine.
 Stop confiscating dogs from kennels where the dogs aren’t sick, in danger, or dying.
 Then there wouldn’t BE so many in the shelters.
 OH – and if there’s NO ROOM at the shelter, then don’t confiscate what you can’t take care of!